gaganmalvi/markakash/README.md

 <h3> Hi there, I'm Gagan Malvi. </h3>
 An amateur developer 🖥️ from India.<br>
 Student of CSE at VIT, Vellore.<br>
-- 📱 AOSP/CAF ROM developer and maintainer for Qualcomm devices.<br>
+- 📱 AOSP/CAF ROM developer and maintainer for Qualcomm and MediaTek devices.<br>
 - 🐍 Learning Python3. <br>
 - 📦 Love to play around with kernels and distros.<br>
 - 📫 How to reach me: You may follow me on <a href="https://linkedin.com/in/gaganmalvi">LinkedIn</a> or <a href="https://t.me/dswhj">Telegram</a> or via email at <a href="mailto:malvi@aospa.co">malvi@aospa.co</a><br>